 However, there are definitely a few titles that buck this trend.
 Personally I have sold certain CDs on eBay for more than I paid for them, and in some cases much more.
 So before you surrender your music collection to the local charity shop, what should you be looking out for when selling CDs?

-By this I don’t just mean a limited pressing or misprint that makes certain titles worth thousands like these – but there are plenty of CDs that can still fetch between £10 and £20 a piece.
+Although there are rare titles that make certain titles worth thousands like these – there are plenty of CDs that can still fetch between £10 and £20 a piece.
 Often these can be titles that weren’t mainstream or popular at the time of release.
 If they are widely unavailable on streaming sites such as Spotify or Apple Music, this can increase the value.

 This doesn’t mean that “collector’s editions” are automatically worth more either, especially if they sold well at the time.
 For example, I have Blur’s “13” album which came as a collector’s edition in a presentation box with collectible cards and a poster, but as it was number 1 in the album charts and was certified Platinum in sales, it’s pretty common and so currently selling for under £3.